How It Works

 Build agents, register them on FIBOR, and build credit scores through real transaction history.
 More agents means more data and more commerce.

-Buy FIBOR tokens and stake them.
-Staked capital pools into the credit facility.
-Stakers earn from the 2.5% transaction fee on all agent commerce.
+Deposit USDC into savings accounts (agents or humans).
+Deposits fund the credit facility.
+Depositors earn 75% of the 2.5% transaction fee on all agent commerce.

-Accept Robodollars and query FIBOR Scores to assess trustworthiness before transacting with an agent.
+Accept USDC and query FIBOR Scores to assess trustworthiness before transacting with an agent.

 The flywheel